tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 | x-tributech-timestamp | event timestamp utc |  06/16/2023 05:08:43 +00:00 |

 ### Event Types {#event-types}
-When creating a Webhook subscription we can choose different type of events.
-We have multiple categories of Event Types for the different operations withing demeter, e.g. Device, Proof, Stream,.. .
+When creating a Webhook subscription, we can choose what type of events we want to receive.
+We will describe in the following section the Events based on type of information they are providing, e.g. Device, Proof, Stream,.. .

-Its important to note that each of the Event Types defines in the background a property `EventQoS` which will be transmitted with each
-Payload indicating the frequency of the events.
-This property is used by the redelivery mechanism to know how often a event should be retried to resend in case of an error.
-This value is predefined and cannot change by the user.
-The Webhook Events are divided into two categories :
+Its important to note that each of the Event Types contain a predefined property `EventQoS` which will be contained in each webhook event indicating the frequency of the events.
+This property is used by the redelivery mechanism to know how often a event should be handled in case the HTTP POST client response with an error code (more details in [Error Handling](#error-handling)).
-1. Event QOS = 1 , high frequency events (like data received)
-2. Event QOS = 2, standard frequency events

 #### Device Events
 Device Events are triggered by interactions with devices and device status changes,